joelbeedle/salsa/README.md

 The `swarm-sim` files were installed on the disk image using the following instructions, and can be found at `~/swarm-sim`.
 You can use the CMake commands in the Installation section to re-configure and re-build this when modifying the code.

 There is also a Docker container available.
-It opens a localhost noVNC web app with `swarm-sim` pre-installed.
+It opens a noVNC web app on `localhost` with `swarm-sim` pre-installed.

 ### Using the Docker container